- Compression reduces ~70% of file size of text-based objects (HTML, CSS, JS, etc), resulting in faster loading and reduced CDN costs

 Cloudflare will fetch compressed from origin and store and serve those compressed responses to the user.
 If your origin does not serve compressed, Cloudflare will handle that just fine by compressing the response on the edge.
 Cloudflare can also uncompress a response on the fly if needed.
 Does Cloudflare gzip resources?.

-It's too bad a customer cannot configure which file/content types should be served compressed, but this should not be a problem because Cloudflare serves many file/content types compressed: What Cloudflare gzips.
+Enterprise customers can configure which file/content types should be served compressed.
+By default, Cloudflare serves many file/content types compressed: What Cloudflare gzips.

 If the origin sends compressed to CDN, VDMS will cache the compressed object and serve to eligible clients/browsers.
 If the origin sends uncompressed to CDN, VDMS will cache the uncompressed object.
 The VDMS edge server will then compress a cached uncompressed object on the fly before sending to a client/browser if the client/browser indicates it can handle compressed content and if the object is of a content type that should be served compressed.
 Customers can easily control a list of content types VDMS should serve Gzip compressed.